 In the News

-David Goa will teach a course this summer at the Vancouver School of Theology: "Reconciliation: Becoming a New Creation."
+David Goa taught this summer at the Vancouver School of Theology: "Reconciliation: Becoming a New Creation."

 David Goa recently published "Working in the Fields of Meaning: Cultural Communities, Museums, and the New Pluralism."
 For details see our Publications page.